WebQit/docs/play-ui/docs/js/api/misc/classes/Transaction/README.md

         This return value is what the transaction's [`savepoint()`](classes/transaction/savepoint) instance method returns when called.

-+ `writeCallback`: `function(el, record)` - A functation that is called to re-apply the recorded state of the element as previously derived by the `readCallback` function.
++ `writeCallback`: `function(el, record)` - A function that is called to re-apply the recorded state of the element as previously derived by the `readCallback` function.

     **Parameters**